-Elizabeth Johnson is an Associate Professor in the Department of Child and Family Studies and Co-Director of the Well-Being in Adolescents and Emerging Adults (WAE) lab.
-Reflecting her interdisciplinary training in social work and developmental psychology, she is broadly interested in how individuals grow and change in contexts of accumulated adversity.
-Johnson uses both quantitative and qualitative methodologies, and most of her current research is focused on stress and coping among adolescents with incarcerated parents.
+Elizabeth I. Johnson is a Professor in the Department of Child and Family Studies and Co-Director of the Well-Being in Adolescents and Emerging Adults (WAE) lab.
+She is a developmental scientist with joint doctoral training in psychology and social work who studies youth development in contexts of accumulated ecological adversity.
+Johnson uses both quantitative and qualitative methodologies, and most of her current research is focused on risk and resilience among adolescents who have experienced parental or household member contact with the U.S. criminal legal system.
 She teaches undergraduate courses on research methods and development in adolescence and adulthood, as well as graduate courses on human development and contemporary social problems and policies.

 - Incarceration and families

 - Risk and resilience

 - Ph.D., Social Work and Developmental Psychology, University of Michigan

 - M.S., Social Work, Columbia University